philiprenn/Advanced_Lane_Finding/Advanced_Lane_Finding_writeup.md

 These checks will ensure that line fitted by the detected line pixels is similar to the previous lane line.
 I provide a +/-50 pixel window for the x-intercept and +/-60 pixels for the top x-value.
 I give an extra +/-10 pixels for the top because this is area where the camera will first see any curves, which can make cause the end of the lane line shift more quickly between frames compared to the x-intercept at the bottom of the image.

-The following snippet of code are the sanity inside `fit_polinomial`
+The following snippet of code are the sanity checks inside `fit_polinomial`
 ```python
 # Sanity checks for x-intercepts and x values
 if ((len(left.current_fit) > 1) & (len(right.current_fit) > 1)):